archetype-themes/plugin-theme-component/docs/Snippet-Components.md

 ### Build a Component

-Building a component is pretty simple with Archetype Themes' CLI, simply run
+Building a component is pretty straightforward with Archetype Themes' CLI, run

 ```shell
 npx component build component [component-name]